eikeschumann971/gryphon-app/README.md

   - Other containers in the same compose can talk to Kafka at `kafka:29092`.
   - From your host (macOS) use `localhost:9092` (mapped in the compose file).
 - If the Kafka container fails to start, check `docker compose logs kafka` for errors about storage (meta.properties), permissions, or cluster id.
 - The compose mounts `kafka-setup.sh` — ensure that file is executable if you edit it locally.
+The script will retry up to 10 times (2s each) waiting for Kafka, and will use `docker exec gryphon-kafka` if the `kafka-topics` CLI isn't on your host.

 ## Configuration